Vikit-ai/sdk/docs/_build/html/_sources/autoapi/composite_video/index.rst.txt

           self: The current object

+   .. py:method:: build(build_settings=VideoBuildSettings(), building_strategy: vikit.video.composite_video_builder_strategy.CompositeVideoBuilderStrategy = None)

+      Mix all the videos in the list: here we actually build and stitch the videos together, will take some time and resources, as we call external services and run video mixing locally.

+      The actual algorithm depends on the provided strategy (local, cloud, etc.)

+      :param build_settings: The settings to be used for the build
+      :param building_strategy: The strategy to be used for the build

+      Returns:
+          self: The current object

    .. py:method:: get_duration()

       Get the duration of the video, we recompute it everytime as the duration of the video can change if we add or remove videos

-   .. py:method:: get_title()

-      Get the title of the video, we recompute it everytime as the title of the video can change if we add or remove videos

    .. py:method:: get_file_name_by_state(build_settings: vikit.video.video.VideoBuildSettings = None)